Table of Contents

 Spread of mucoviscidosis

 The incidence of mucoviscidosis is higher in Europe than in Africa and Asia.
 It is about 1 : 2,500 in Central Europe.
-The frequency of the heterozygous type in Germany is 1 : 25, and about 8,000 people are currently affected in Germany, with another about 3 million healthy persons carrying a mutated gene that could be passed on.
+The frequency of the heterozygous type in Germany is 1 : 25, and about 8,000 people are currently affected in Germany, with another about 3 million healthy individuals carrying a mutated gene that could be passed on.

 Etiology and Pathogenesis of Cystic Fibrosis